-Anara Guard is a writer of fiction, poetry, and creative nonfiction.
-Her mother named her after a princess from a modern day fairy tale she read in a popular magazine.
-Perhaps that destined Anara to grow her hair and to write!
-Many of her jobs have involved books (among them, a small town librarian and a freelance fact checker for Houghton Mifflin) and literature of sorts (including selling tabloids at the corner news stand when I was nine years old).
+I am a writer of fiction, poetry, and creative nonfiction.
+My mother named me after a princess from a modern day fairy tale she read in a popular magazine.
+Perhaps that destined me to grow my hair long and to write!
+Many of my jobs have involved books (among them, as a small town librarian and a freelance fact checker for Houghton Mifflin) and literature of sorts (including selling tabloids at a corner news stand when I was nine years old).

-Anara grew up in Chicago where she studied writing at the Urban Gateways Young Writers Workshop with Kathleen Agena and Sterling Plumpp, at the Columbia College Story Workshop, and at St. Joseph’s College with Stu Dybek.
-While attending Kenyon College, she received the John Crowe Ransom Poetry Prize and the Doris Crozier Award.
-At the Idyllwild School of Music and the Arts, she studied with Norman Corwin; in the fiction workshop at Bread Loaf Writers Conference with Robert Cohen and Alix Ohlin.
-Most recently, she attended the fiction workshop at Community of Writers at Squaw Valley.
-Anara lives in northern California with her husband David Hutchinson and is finishing a novel.
+I grew up in Chicago where I studied writing at the Urban Gateways Young Writers Workshop with Kathleen Agena and Sterling Plumpp, at the Columbia College Story Workshop, and at St. Joseph’s College with Stu Dybek.
+While attending Kenyon College, I was awarded the John Crowe Ransom Poetry Prize and the Doris Crozier Award.
+At the Idyllwild School of Music and the Arts, I studied with Norman Corwin; in the fiction workshop at Bread Loaf Writers Conference with Robert Cohen and Alix Ohlin.
+In 2016, I attended the fiction workshop at Community of Writers at Squaw Valley.
+I live in northern California with my husband David Hutchinson where I am finishing a novel.